seedstack/oauth-addon/index.md

 OpenID Connect (OIDC) is an identity layer built on top of the OAuth 2.0 framework.
 It allows third-party applications to verify the identity of the end-user and to obtain basic user profile information.
 OIDC uses JSON web tokens (JWTs), which you can obtain using flows conforming to the OAuth 2.0 specifications.
-See our OIDC Handbook for more details.

 {{< callout warning >}}
 OAuth2/OpenIdConnect are complex protocols.
 While the SeedStack OAuth add-on greatly simplifies their use in applications,